 DeRozan's late FTs in 2nd OT lift Spurs over Rockets

 James Harden poured in 50 points, making all 24 of his free throws, to pace Houston.
-Clint Capela scored 22 points and grabbed 21 rebounds for the Rockets while Russell Westbrook contributed 19 points, 10 rebounds, and 10 assists.
+Clint Capela scored 22 points and grabbed 21 rebounds for the Rockets while Russell Westbrook contributed 19 points, 10 rebounds and 10 assists.
 Austin Rivers added 19 points, Ben McLemore scored 11 and P.J.
-Tucker had 10.
+Tucker had 11.

 The Spurs played without all-star center LaMarcus Aldridge, who missed his second straight game because of a thigh injury.